Product Bible: The entire set of product documents defining a product is

 communicate a look and "feel" for the subassembly.
 The drawing tools may

 Doc.
-Record & Parts List (-LP): This is a combined parts list for an
+Record & Parts List (-LP): This "DRPL" is a combined

-assembly and a list of documents which exist to support its manufacture.
-EDA
+list of documents which exist to support its manufacture.
+EDA normally defines each

-normally defines each part with its seven-digit number system, which in turn refers to
+custom part with its seven-digit number system, which in turn refers to either custom

 Doc.
 Schematic (-DE): Each